Employee benefits for a thriving workplace

 Life Assurance – providing financial security and peace of mind.

-• By Gary Allchin
+• By Gavin Nazareth

-• March 19 2024
+• April 19 2025

-Employers who offer Life Assurance as part of their benefits package demonstrate a commitment to the well-being of their employees and their families.
+Employers who offer Life Assurance as part of their benefits package demonstrate a commitment to the wellbeing of their employees and their families.
 This benefit not only serves as a valuable safety net for employees but also plays a significant role in attracting, engaging, and retaining top talent within an organisation.
 Additionally, offering Life Assurance can help employers stay competitive by aligning their benefits package with industry standards and meeting the expectations of prospective employees.

 Research continues to highlight the prevalence and importance of Life Assurance in the UK workplace.
 Recent data from a 2023 study conducted by the Chartered Institute of Personnel and Development (CIPD) revealed that 91% of UK organisations provide some form of Life Assurance as part of their employee benefits package.
 This statistic underscores the widespread recognition of the value of Life Assurance in supporting employees and their families during times of need.